-From Plastic to Processable, we are the Centre for Processable Electronics, rebranded in 2020 from Centre for Plastic Electronics
+Imperial College's Centre of Excellence for Processable Electronics, rebranded in 2020 from Centre for Plastic Electronics

-For over 10 years, the CPE has brought together a broad spectrum of researchers and students from the departments of Chemistry, Physics, Materials, Bioengineering and Chemical Engineering in the Faculties of Natural Sciences and Engineering to promote inderdisciplinary approaches to printable electronic materials and devices.
-Our research falls into three theme areas.
+For over 10 years, the CPE has brought together a broad spectrum of researchers and students - counting in our number three Fellows of the Royal Society and five Highly Cited Researchers - from the departments of Chemistry, Physics, Materials, Bioengineering and Chemical Engineering in the Faculties of Natural Sciences and Engineering to promote interdisciplinary approaches to printable electronic materials and devices.
+Our world-leading research falls into three theme areas.

 Our research themes

-We aim to be a global centre of excellence in the science and engineering of scalable electronic materials and devices for sustainable energy, soft electronics and emerging technologies.
+We aim to be a globally-leading centre of excellence in the science and engineering of scalable electronic materials and devices for sustainable energy, soft electronics and emerging technologies.

 Application Targeted Research